heavymetalthings/ArmoredKernel/Readme.md

 ## Armored Kernel

-The geometric kernel is there to provide
+The geometric kernel is there to provide the base of new open source CAD/CAM softwares.

+I will be ale to :
+*
+*

 ## Parts